Jon Hinson: Sexual orientation

 Prior to his 1978 candidacy for the U.S. House, Hinson survived a fire on October 24, 1977, at the Washington, D.C., Gay Cinema Follies.
 Firefighters found him under a pile of bodies; he was one of only four men rescued.

+On August 11, 1979, Hinson married Cynthia Lee Johnson in Alexandria, Virginia.
+The couple separated on November 22, 1987.
+Their marriage was dissolved by divorce on March 29, 1989.

-In 1980, Hinson admitted that in 1976, while an aide to Cochran, he had been arrested for committing an obscene act after he exposed himself to an undercover policeman at the Iwo Jima Memorial in Arlington National Cemetery.
+In 1980, Hinson admitted that in 1976, while an aide to Cochran, he had been arrested for committing an obscene act after he exposed himself to an undercover policeman at the Iwo Jima Memorial near Arlington National Cemetery.
 Hinson then denied that he was homosexual and blamed his problems on alcoholism.
 He also said that he had reformed and refused to yield to demands that he resign.
 He won re-election on November 4, 1980, with a plurality of 39.0 percent of the vote.
 The Independent Leslie B. McLemore polled 29.8 percent, and Democrat Britt Singletary received 29.4 percent.

-Hinson, who was married, was arrested again on February 4, 1981, and charged with attempted sodomy for performing oral sex on a male employee of the Library of Congress in a restroom of the House of Representatives.
-After the investigation, he was charged with sodomy.
+Hinson, who was married, was arrested again on February 4, 1981, and charged with attempted sodomy for performing oral sex on a male employee of the Library of Congress in a restroom of the Longworth Building of the House of Representatives.
+After an investigation prompted by complaints about similar incidents in the same restroom, Hinson was charged with sodomy.

 At the time, homosexual acts, even between consenting adults, were a criminal offense.
 The charge was a felony that could have resulted in up to ten years in prison and fines of up to $10,000.
 Since both parties were consenting adults (and social attitudes were changing), the United States attorney's office reduced the charge to a misdemeanor.
 Facing a maximum penalty of one year in prison and a $1,000 fine, Hinson pleaded not guilty to a charge of attempted sodomy the following day and was released without bail pending a trial scheduled for May 4, 1981.
-Soon thereafter, he checked himself into a District of Columbia–area hospital for professional care.
+Soon thereafter, he checked himself into Sibley Memorial Hospital for professional care.
 Hinson later received a 30-day jail sentence, which was suspended, and a year's probation, on condition that he continue counseling and treatment.

 Resignation and later life

 Hinson resigned on April 13, 1981, just three months into his second term in the House.
-He said that his resignation had been "the most painful and difficult decision of my life."
+He said that his resignation had been "the most painful and difficult decision of my life".
 He was succeeded by Democrat Wayne Dowdy, who won the special election held in the summer of 1981.

 After publicly acknowledging that he was gay, he became a gay rights activist, organizing lobbying groups and fighting against the ban on gays in the military.
 He lived the rest of his life in Alexandria, Virginia, and later Silver Spring, Maryland.